techidaily/site-facebook/source/_posts/ensure-exclusivity-recognize-illicit-facebook-access.md

 * You can check if someone else is accessing your Facebook account by going to your **profile icon > Settings & privacy > Settings > Password and security >** **Password and security >** **Where you're logged in** .
 * You should enable additional security measures by going to **Settings & Privacy > Settings > Password and security > Password and security** .
 Click the categories:**Change password** ,**Two-factor authentication** ,**Login alerts** ,**Where you're logged in** , and complete each process.

- If you have confirmed that your account was breached, there are[things to immediately do when your Facebook account has been hacked](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) .
-There are also[ways to recover your Facebook account when you can't log in](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) if the hacker has already changed your credentials.
+ If you have confirmed that your account was breached, there are [things to immediately do when your Facebook account has been hacked](https://www.makeuseof.com/tag/4-immediately-facebook-account-hacked/) .
+There are also [ways to recover your Facebook account when you can't log in](https://www.makeuseof.com/tag/recover-facebook-account-longer-log/) if the hacker has already changed your credentials.

  Unauthorized access to your account can also put your other social media profiles at risk, or allow the hacker to send malware to your friends.
 Make sure to resolve it as soon as possible.